 For many years, commentators on the Third Sector have, arguably, over-egged the importance of the growing dominance of contracts to deliver pubic services as a driving force in sector economics.
-While the volume of money from the public sector which goes into contracts has undoubtedly grown and grant funding from the public sector declined50 (see Figures 14.1 and 14.2), the Third Sector Trends study shows that the proportion of TSOs in Yorkshire and the Humber bidding for or delivering contracts has changed little (rising from 15% in 2013 to 18% in 2016).
-Indeed, 38% of TSOs will not consider bidding for public sector contracts as this is contrary to their mission (risen from 33% in 2013).
+While the volume of money from the public sector which goes into contracts has undoubtedly grown and grant funding from the public sector declined51 (see Figures 14.1 and 14.2), the Third Sector Trends study shows that only 14% of TSOs are delivering public sector services under contract.
+It is not possible from current Third Sector Trends data in North West England to determine if the situation has changed over the years.
+But evidence from Yorkshire and the Humber and North East England and Cumbria shows that the level of bidding for or delivering contracts has changed little over the last few years.